-After the Arctic success, MSPs turned to other longstanding challenges for scientific ocean drilling: improving recovery in carbonate reefs and operating in very shallow water.
+After the Arctic success, MSPs turned to other long-standing challenges for scientific ocean drilling: improving recovery in carbonate reefs and operating in very shallow water.
 IODP Expedition 310: Tahiti Sea Level (2005) provided the backdrop to address both these challenges.

 The MSP concept allows ESO to procure drilling platforms from the commercial market on a case-by-case basis, offering the flexibility to deviate from standard scientific coring methods.
-The DP Hunter was contracted for Expedition 310, which was equipped with high-class The expedition produced the first long record of Cenozoic sediments from the central Arctic Ocean, which has provided fundamental new insights about the Arctic's Cenozoic paleoenvironmental and climatic evolution.
-To date, Expedition 302 remains the most prolific producer of peer-reviewed publications of all IODP expeditions, with 190 papers and counting.
-Equally as important, the expedition demonstrated the technical feasibility of scientific ocean drilling in ice-covered regions.

-dynamic positioning essential to hold station with as little as 23 m of drill pipe between the vessel and the seabed.
+The DP Hunter was contracted for Expedition 310, which was equipped with high-class dynamic positioning essential to hold station with as little as 23 m of drill pipe between the vessel and the seabed.